Community Support Programs: Information for Providers

 Evidence-based practices

-Expand each section to learn more about the EBP.
+Expand each section below to learn more about the evidence-based practices for CSP.

 With ACT, there are low caseloads and many services in a range of settings.
 ACT is different from Intensive Case Management.